babonet13/HostYourNode/deploy/prerequisites.md

 How to have a virtual machine in the cloud ?
 ==
-Rent a machine at a VPS (Virtual Private Server) provider
+Rent a pre-installed machine at a VPS (Virtual Private Server) provider
 * Amazon AWS
 * Digital Ocean
 * OVH